subitb/IoTSampleScript/README.md

-# Send simulated data to device via MQTT
-# A sample Nodejs application to create a data payload to IOT 4.0 service
+# A sample Nodejs application to send a data payload to IOT 4.0 service